Icyconfusion/T1-toolchanger-3d-printer/README.md

 Note: The assembly is too large for Fusion to export as step, so instead I have the fusion file and an STL file of the assembly.

 The printer uses a swappable hotend mechanism to dock tools, removing the need to purge filament as in other multi-material systems.
 The idle toolheads sit on an aluminium extrusion.
-The X carriage, supported by linear rods, moves in and attaches to the toolhead, using kinematic couplings for repeatability.
+The X carriage, supported by a V slot extrusion, moves in and attaches to the toolhead, using kinematic couplings for repeatability.
 A magnetic pogo connector transfers power for the heter and thermistor.
 <img width="890" height="646" alt="image" src="https://github.com/user-attachments/assets/f353a81a-1eab-4a17-8c4e-561f42465f79" />

 Toolhead: